IDEMSInternational/SimpleTranslateTool/README.md

 The tool is currently focused on providing an alternative method for translating Windows Forms (WinForms) applications.

 .NET has built in capabilities for language translation.
-We intentionally take a different approach at each step to provide an alternative solution for cases where the
+We intentionally take a different approach in order to provide an alternative solution for cases where the standard capabilities are not appropraite.
+For example, in a WinForms application the developer has to set the `Localizable` property to true on every form manually.
+If if this step is automated, the actually process of extract values for translation into a `resx` resource file is a blackbox process that occurs during the project build that can not be customised or called externally.

 Main features of SimpleTranslateTool:
-- Dynamically translate the application at run time, allowing users to switch among, and compare, languages real time.
+- Dynamically translate the application at run time, allowing users to switch among available languages in real time.
 - Work with CSV and tabular formats in lieu of XML

 Note: SimpleTranslateTool makes use of a single `resx` resource file that is built into the project.
 Alternatives have been considered (such as using SQLite to lookup the required translations) but these would add additional complexity and dependencies.